KartikeyJadli/KartikeyJadli/ReadMe.md

-# HELLO GUYS!!!
+# HELLO EVERYONE!!!
 AND WELCOME TO MY PROFILE

 ## About me
 **1.** A Computer Science student who has some big dreams and working to achieve them.

 **2.** Currently developing his coding and soft skills.

+**3.** My main skills revolve around Machine Learning, Python, C++ and Web Development.

+**4.** I am also an active programmer testing my skills on [Leetcode](https://leetcode.com/Kartik1602/) as well as some other platforms.